 Benchmarking is a powerful way for indirect tax leaders assess their function’s current structure, identify leading practices among peers, and uncover how changes made now can prepare them for the challenges and opportunities of the future.

-This global benchmarking report offers a snapshot of the structure, governance and performance measures of indirect tax and trade compliance departments today — and delivers insights on how these functions expect their compliance models to change in the next 3 years.
+This global benchmarking report offers a snapshot of the structure, governance and performance measures of indirect tax — and delivers insights on how these functions expect their compliance models to change in the next 3 years.

-Since 2011, regular iterations of KPMG International’s Global Indirect Tax Benchmarking Survey have charted the evolution of indirect tax departments and identified operational benchmarks for high-performing tax teams.
+Since 2011, regular iterations of this survey have charted the evolution of indirect tax departments and identified operational benchmarks for high-performing tax teams.
 The results of past iterations of this survey are compared where appropriate to provide trend analysis.